wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

         index_view_class = MyModelIndexView

-Or, if you have no need for any of ``IndexView``'s exisiting functionality in your view, and would rather create your own view from scratch, ``modeladmin`` will support that, too.
+Or, if you have no need for any of ``IndexView``'s existing functionality in your view, and would rather create your own view from scratch, ``modeladmin`` will support that, too.
 However, it's highly recommended that you use ``modeladmin.views.WMABaseView`` as a base for your view.
 It'll make